-Insomnia is a sleep disorder in which a person has trouble falling asleep, staying asleep or receiving adequate sleep.
+Sleep problems can include trouble falling asleep, staying asleep or receiving adequate sleep.

-How can you control insomnia?
+How can you control sleep?

 Sleeping should be natural, easy and effortless.
 And yet for you, it isn’t.
 Why?
 The more you try to think about sleeping, the more you try to force it, the worse the problem seems to get because for some reason your subconscious doesn’t want you to sleep.